 Once you have the guitar and know how to play it, you should think about timing.
 You can’t get the guitar out too early – anything pre sunset is a little premature; you need the atmosphere that only darkness can bring.
 You also can’t leave it too late or else the fire dancers will overshadow your performance.
 Another important aspect is picking your crowd.
-If the only people around are that family with young children and the creepy old French guy who just finished frying in the sun for 10 hours, you’ll want to hold off until some people arrive that are worthy of your attempts to impress them.
-Timing really is key, because chances are you’ll only have learnt 2 or 3 songs and you can’t really repeat them, so you have to make them count!
+If the only people around are a family with young children and the creepy old guy who just finished frying in the sun for 10 hours, you’ll want to hold off until some people arrive that are worthy of your attempts to impress them.
+Timing really is key, because chances are you’ll only have learnt two or three songs and you can’t really repeat them, so you have to make them count!

 There you have it, a simple tip to make you seem way cooler in the eyes of your fellow travellers.
 Stay tuned for more fun tips!